heiner/heiner.github.com/_drafts/random-samples.md

 [^failure]: Another reason some people dislike leetcode-style
     questions is that they experienced them and did not end up getting an offer.
-That happened to me too - when I first applied at Google in Munich after my math PhD, I was woefully underprepared and no match for the L4 coding interviews (which were on the tough end, one of them was asking to implement a parallel regex matching
+That happened to me too - when I first applied to Google in Munich after my math PhD, I was woefully underprepared and no match for the L4 coding interviews (which were on the tough end, one of them was asking to implement a parallel regex matching